constellation-daq/Constellation/docs/manual/concepts/satellite.md

 state can only be left by a manual intervention via a controller by resetting the satellite back into its `INIT` state.

 The `SAFE` state on the other hand, is entered by the satellite when detecting an issue with *another* satellite in the Constellation.
-This awareness of the Constellation status is achieved with the help of CHP.
-Each satellite in the Constellation transmits its current state as a heartbeat via the CHP protocol at regular intervals.
+This awareness of the Constellation status is achieved with the help of heartbeats.
+Each satellite in the Constellation transmits its current state as a heartbeat at regular intervals.
 This allows other satellites to react if the communicated status contains the `ERROR` state - or if the heartbeat is absent for a defined period of time.
 The `SAFE` state resembles that of an uncrewed spacecraft, where all non-essential systems are shut down and only essential